redox-os/rfcs/text/0000-coprocess.md

 [summary]: #summary

 This RFC suggests defining the _coprocess_ concept, between that of threads and processes in terms of isolation, allowing significantly faster context switching that can bypass the kernel.
-Coprocesses will on x86 be based on using User Protection Keys, theoretically allowing up to 16 coprocesses in the same process set.
+Coprocesses will on x86 be based on using User Protection Keys, theoretically allowing up to 16 coprocesses in the same set.
 Crucially, this will impose requirements on the coprocesses, namely that they are position-independent executables, and that program code is not allowed to use any instruction that can modify the active protection key.
 Hence, any program loading code will need airtight checking, potentially by guarding executable mmap rights behind capabilities.